-It should be noted that the decision to sit in private may relate to all or part of a hearing.
-Given that conducting proceedings in private is regarded as the exception, a Panel should consider whether it would be feasible to conduct only part of the proceedings in private before taking the decision to conduct all of the proceedings in private.
+The decision to sit in private may relate to all or part of a hearing.
+Given that conducting proceedings in private is regarded as the exception, Panels should always consider whether it would be feasible to conduct only part of the proceedings in private before deciding to conduct all of the proceedings in private.